How shared ownership works

 Any questions about shared ownership?

-Please contact us if you have any questions about buying a shared ownership home in Leyland or Lancaster, purchasing more shares in your shared ownership home or selling your shared ownership home by submitting the form below or phoning 07762 323402 or 03333 204555.
+Please contact us if you have any questions about buying a shared ownership home, purchasing more shares in your shared ownership home or selling your shared ownership home by submitting the form below or phoning 07762 323402 or 03333 204555.

 (Please quote: shared ownership/homes to buy)